chris-bc/esp32-gravity/README.md

 ## Bugs / Todo

+* error from select ap when it is being deselected (due to null malloc)
+* Occasionally selecting a STA will give the STA a BIG_INT-like value
+  * deselecting and reselecting fixes it.
+  * Problem *likely* just with display...
 * Sorting APs not working.
 Looks like it should :(
 * MAC changing problems on ESP32
   * Dropped packets after setting MAC
     * Which bits to re-init?
+    * Currently disabled MAC randomisation
   * Fix MAC randomisation for Probe
   * Implement MAC randomisation for beacon
   * Re-implement MAC spoofing for deauth